Project-Counter/cop5/source/10-compliance/05-pathway-to-compliance.rst

 If errors are reported by more than three report consumers in one calendar month, or by more than six report consumers over a rolling three-month period, COUNTER will trigger an investigation into the report provider's compliance status.
 This will include

 * Seeking additional feedback from other libraries via the COUNTER listserv.
-* Requiring a repeat technical assessment as described in :numref:`pathway-technical-validity`.
+* Requiring a technical assessment as described in :numref:`pathway-technical-validity`.

 Fixing Issues